OWRC/snapshots/md/baseflow-piechart.md

 ---
+title: Hydrograph separation
-title: Hydrograph separation, a regional look
+subtitle: a regional look
 author: Oak Ridges Moraine Groundwater Program
 output: html_document
 ---

 ### Spatial distribution

-**Hydrographs** from ~200 stream gauges within our jurisdiction, all having greater than a 10 year period of record occurring sometime since the year 2000, have been [separated using variety of automatic methods](https://owrc.github.io/info/hydrographseparation/) into their *slow flow* and *quick flow* components.
+Hydrographs from over 200 stream gauges within our jurisdiction, all having greater than a 10 year period of record occurring sometime since the year 2000 and that is more than 75% complete, have been separated into their *slow flow* and *quick flow* components.
 Within our jurisdiction, it is assumed that the majority of slow flow (by volume) originates from groundwater sources, i.e., springs, seeps, losing reaches, etc.

 Below are a number of pie charts, one for every gauge showing the relative proportion of slow flow (in brown) to quick flow (in blue).
 The diameter of the pie relates to the magnitude of total annual stream flow.